puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/firefox.md

 # Firefox

-`Firefox` is a popular open source web browser created and maintained by Mozilla. artemis supports parsing browsing history and downloads from `Firefox`.
+Firefox is a popular open source web browser created and maintained by Mozilla. artemis supports parsing browsing history and downloads from Firefox.
 History and downloads data are stored in a SQLITE file.

 Other parsers: